Storm Watch: Here Are Brand-New Rainfall Amount/Wind Strength Projections For Isaias

 The time frame for Isaias' strongest impact in this area throughout the day and into the evening on Tuesday, Aug.
 4.

-A Tropical Storm Warning and Flash Flood Watch have been issued for areas along the coast and a Tropical Storm Watch for locations farther north and inland.
+A Tropical Storm Warning has been issued for areas along the coast and a Tropical Storm Watch for locations farther north and inland.
+A Flash Flood Watch covers the entire region from 6 a.m.
+Tuesday to 6 a.m.
+Wednesday, Aug.
+5.

 Locally heavy rain is expected with a widespread 2 to 4 inches, with localized amounts up to 6 inches possible.
 For projected rainfall amounts, see the first image above.